 So read on to learn everything you need to know before you rush out and buy a new thermometer,

 - The Best Bluetooth BBQ Thermometer – Weber iGrill 2 Bluetooth Thermometer

-- Best budget bluetooth option – iDevices IGrill Mini
+- Best single probe Bluetooth option – iDevices IGrill Mini

 - A WIFI alternative – Thermoworks Smoke + WiFi Gateway

-- A Bluetooth alternative to the iGrill 2 – Maverick ET-735 Bluetooth Digital Thermometer
+- Another Bluetooth alternative to the iGrill 2 – Maverick ET-735 Bluetooth Digital Thermometer

 - Wifi vs bluetooth bbq thermometers explained

 - Common issues with bluetooth